 - Because a floating deck is ground level, repairing and maintaining it is convenient and relatively easy.

 One plus of a floating deck is that you might not need to get a permit to build it.
 Be sure to check with your local building codes, but the International Residential Code says you won’t need a permit for your floating deck if your project meets the following criteria:

 - It takes up fewer than 200 square feet

 - It’s not more than 30 inches above the ground

 - It’s not in front of an egress door

-Always use pressure-treated lumber to build a floating deck frame.
+Always use pressure-treated lumber for building a floating deck frame.
 If you can find ground contact pressure-treated lumber, that’s even better.
-The extra processing these boards go through protects them from deterioration, which is an additional threat because floating decks are so close to the ground.
+The extra processing these building materials undergo protects them from moisture deterioration, an additional threat because floating decks are so close to the ground.

-As for decking material, there are many kinds of lumber that work great, such as redwood and cedar.
+As for decking material, many kinds of lumber are suitable for outdoor structures, such as redwood and cedar.
 You can also use pressure-treated lumber or southern yellow pine for the decking.
-Composite decking material is also a popular choice thanks to its durability and low maintenance.
-It won’t bend, crack, splinter or warp, which are more reasons homeowners love it.
+The composite decking material is also popular thanks to its durability and low maintenance.
+It won’t bend, crack, splinter, or warp, which are more reasons homeowners love it.

 How Much Does It Cost to Build a Floating Deck?

 The cost to build a floating deck will vary depending on a variety of factors, including where you live, the size of your floating deck, as well as what materials you use.
 In particular, what lumber you use will significantly affect your cost.
 The square foot of redwood is about half what you’ll pay for composite materials; pressure-treated lumber will cost much more than either of these.
 Check with a professional to determine what materials would be best for your deck needs.